 The waist belt has a massive range for both sizes: 19" for the small/medium (27"-46") and 22" for the medium/large (29"-51").
 The redirected waist belt webbing is easy to adjust.

-At $200, this pack is worth the money.
+This pack is worth the money.
 It is one of the less expensive packs in this review but offers the same experience as some packs costing $50-$100 more.
 Though it has less volume than the 60-65 liter contenders, we don't think this detracts from its value.

 The Gregory Zulu 55 is a solid pack at a solid price.
 It has the features that most backpackers look for and carries comfortably.
 We wouldn't pack it ultralight or take it on long haul treks, but for the 5-day adventure with a buddy, this is a nice option.